Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![BBIMAGES](https://user-images.githubusercontent.com/65610334/212285450-3e0ecadc-eb91-4ae3-a029-32efa048535f.jpg)

-- After marking the four extreme corners, the toolbox prompts for the dimensions of the squares on the chessboard pattern.
+- After marking the four extreme corners, the toolbox prompts for the dimensions of the squares on the checker pattern.
 Here, you enter the values measured earlier.
 This is only done for the first image in the calibration set.

 ![c3](https://user-images.githubusercontent.com/65610334/213192408-17ee514f-5aba-438a-b2fb-a141242d8d5b.jpg)